When big plans come to nothing, it is fit to look for reasons why.

 Aims that look good, are often taken to mean different things by different persons.
 Also, good-sounding aims are to be implemented carefully by proper means at hand.
 Monitoring and feedback tends to help, and evaluations along the stages too.

-For the lack of sound skills and too tight budgets, if any, some fail in their projects and may even ruin the hope in their eyes.
-Many books have been published since Yogananda and Self-Realization failed to realise the guru's tall aims.
-Better be careful from the start: Today there is literature on project management, and some of them we could benefit from.
-We can draw on such books to our benefit if we mean to build a house, arrange a garden, and further.
-Stragetic management is good for something.
-Such knowledge could be taught to students "all over the world", to their benefit and the benefit of families and further.
+For the lack of sound skills and little money, if any, many fail.
+Today there is literature on project management.
+We can draw on some among such books to our benefit if we mean to build a house, arrange a garden, and further.
+Stragetic management can be good for something.
+Such knowledge could be taught to students and further.
+That is much of what ◦MUM aims for.

 The authors Margaret Dietz and Kamala Silva are two devoted, direct Yogananda disciples: